omvatten/biops/docs/Installation.rst

 .. code-block:: console

-   conda install -c omvatten biops
+   conda install pandas numpy matplotlib scipy pip install biops

 To start using biops, you need some way of writing and executing Python code.
 I use `Spyder <https://www.spyder-ide.org/>`_ or Jupyter notebooks.
 You can install Spyder like this: